NicolasDorier/DBTrie/README.md

 The initial DBreeze project, while working well, is barely maintained and were showing performance issues for my use cases.

+This library allows you to have a fine tuned control over the memory cache.

+By default, DBTrie does not have any limit over what it keep in memory.
+You can use call to `DBEngine.ConfigurePagePool` (described below), to put an upper bound to the memory consumption.

+If cache is big enough, the whole database will be in memory, so most query do not result in IO operation.
+If there is not enough cache, the least used pages of your database will be removed from the in memory cache.

+We worked hard to keep minimum allocations while have a code easy to read.

+This database is what you need if all you want is:

+* An embedded database.
+* Fast Read/Insert with Commit/Rollback capabilities.
+* Ordered StartWith queries on the keys.

 ## How to use

 This is a basic key value store.